weaponsforge/quartz-notes/content/notes/obsidian/getting-started-with-obsidian.md

 ## What is Obsidian?

 Obsidian is an open-source notes-taking app available for desktop, mobile and web.
 It has lots of  notes-taking features that makes creating simple notes easier, such as allowing to create notes using Markdown, with live preview.
-It also allows organizing notes in hierchial directory structure.
+It also allows organizing notes in hierarchical directory structure.

 > *This note discusses my initial Obsidian setup and Obsidian notes-creation process on a Windows desktop.*